modmore/docs/en/04_Redactor/02_v3.x/Usage/Template.md

 3. Save the property set, and save the template.

-When set up correctly, you should see the template listed in the Redactor Configuration grid, and of course editing a resource with that template will use the chosen configuration.
+When set up correctly, you should see the template listed in the Redactor Configuration grid, and editing a resource with that template will use the chosen configuration.